The people of Hawaii will be allowed to carry up to 3g of cannabis without criminal prosecution once the island Decriminalizes.

 Whether this has any grounds in reality is up for debate.
 And certainly it’s sparked its fair share.
-The Medical Cannabis Coalition of Hawaii unsuccessfully attempted on Monday (one day before Ige signed the decriminalization bill) to persuade by email, the governor to change his mind about the inter-state bill.
+The Medical Cannabis Coalition of Hawaii unsuccessfully to persuade the governor to change his mind.
+He did not.

 Secondly, legislators attempted to push through a bill that would outline the groundwork for an industrial hemp program.
 Despite hemp now being legal with the 2018 Farm Bill, Ige still believed this program to be in contrast with federal legislation.
 He believes that certain provisions within the Hawaiian bill “might not be consistent with federal rules and regulations.”
 Cleverly, he still did express belief that hemp has plenty of potential in the island state.

 The biggest problem with Ige’s inconsistent stance on cannabis is its ability to disadvantage those who have already faced the largest persecution at the hands of the War on Drugs.
 At the same time that Hawaii decriminalizes, Ige vetoed a bill that would create greater restrictions on police authority of civil forfeiture.
 We’ve already seen how this unfair regulation can harm the most vulnerable.
 (If you’re not sure what civil forfeiture is, or why it can be harmful, John Oliver has a great video here explaining the ins and outs.)